shizunge/gantry/docs/faq.md

 As discussed [here](https://github.com/docker/cli/issues/627), it will lead the CLI hanging by running `docker service update` on a service with no running tasks.
 We must add `--detach=true` option to the `docker service update`.

-*Gantry* will check if there are running tasks in a services and automatically add the option `--detach=true`.
-You don't need to add the option manually.
+*Gantry* will check whether there are running tasks in a services.
+If there is no running task, *Gantry* automatically adds the option `--detach=true`.
+In addition to the detach option, *Gantry* also adds `--replicas=0` for services in replicated mode.
+You don't need to add these options manually.

 ### When to set `GANTRY_MANIFEST_USE_MANIFEST_CMD`?